andrew/ultimate-awesome/README.md

 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
-- [awesome-marp](https://github.com/marp-team/awesome-marp) - A curated list of awesome things related to Marp.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
 - [awesome-spacemacs](https://github.com/rajasegar/awesome-spacemacs) - A collection of awesome Spacemacs resources.